j9t/little-books/manuscript/html-css-frameworks.md

 D> * Documentation
 D> * Logistics
 D>
-D> As these are ordered in descending order of importance, our frameworks can probably survive with poor support and gaping docs, but sacrifices in vision, testing, and commitment will break their necks.
+D> As these are ordered in descending order of importance, our frameworks can probably survive with poor support and gaping docs, but sacrifices in vision, testing, and commitment are likely to break their necks.

 {pagebreak}

 ## Common Problems

 Since frameworks are most useful in larger projects, problems involving frameworks tend to be bigger, too.
-Here are a few of the most common and gravest issues, along with ideas on how to address them.
+Here are a few of the most common issues, along with ideas on how to address them.

 ### Lack of Discipline

 One of the most severe issues is lack of discipline.
-For the user, this most commonly means not using frameworks as intended and violating the two ground rules (following documentation and not overwriting framework code).
+For the user, this most often means not using frameworks as intended and violating the two ground rules (following documentation and not overwriting framework code).
 For the developer, this usually means becoming sloppy with quality standards, the prototype, or documentation.
 The result is the same: sabotage, just from opposite sides of the table.

 The solution is not easy to come by.
 Users of external frameworks are free to do what they want anyway; they may not even notice that an external framework is difficult to ride in the first place.
 It’s a bit easier internally, where rules can be established, communicated, and enforced.
 Personally, while I have observed many issues in practice, I haven’t found a cure for this one yet.
 People are just very creative, and watching how frameworks end up being used is like looking right into the face of human nature (and Murphy’s Law).